raul23/clustering-text/README.rst

 `:information_source:`

- - ``-c, --clear-cache PATH``: Cache folder path to be cleared.
+ - ``-c, --clear-cache PATH``: Path to the cache folder to be cleared.
 Be careful before using this option since everything in cache will be deleted including the text conversions.
  - ``--cfe, --cache-folder-ebooks PATH``: Cache folder for ebooks.